0xPolygonMiden/miden-base/docs/architecture/notes.md

 > Arguments passed to the note script during execution.

-A note can have up to `128` input values, each stored as a single field element.
-These inputs can be accessed by the note script via [transaction kernel procedures](./transactions/kernel.md).
-With the ability to carry up to ~1 KB of data, these inputs can convey arbitrary parameters for note consumption.
+A note can have up to `128` input values, which adds up to a maximum of 1 KB of data.
+The note script can access these inputs.
+They can convey arbitrary parameters for note consumption.

 ### Serial number